BRCA Mutations: Cancer Risk and Genetic Testing

 Some of the genetic testing companies that offer testing for BRCA1 and BRCA2 mutations may offer testing at no charge to patients who lack insurance and meet specific financial and medical criteria.

-What does a positive BRCA1 or BRCA2 genetic test result mean?
+What do BRCA1 or BRCA2 genetic test results mean?

 BRCA1 and BRCA2 gene mutation testing can give several possible results: a positive result, a negative result, or an ambiguous or uncertain result.